amy324/Golang-Monte-Carlo-Simulator/README.md

 Further Information
 ------------

  Need more information on the theory behind the Monte Carlo Pi simulation?
-Here is a visual representation I made, along with more information explained in plain English, where you can get a better understanding of the concept through interaction.\
+Here is a visual representation I made, along with more information explained in plain English, where you can get a better understanding of the concept through interaction in your web browser.\
  <br/>\
  Check it out: [Monte Carlo Pi Simulation](https://monte-carlo-simulator-demo.netlify.app/)\
  <br>\